open-quantum-safe/liboqs/README.md

 Details on each supported algorithm can be found in the [docs/algorithms](https://github.com/open-quantum-safe/liboqs/tree/main/docs/algorithms) folder.

-The list below indicates all algorithms supported by liboqs, but not all those algorithms are available in the default build configuration.
-The default build configuration includes only those algorithms that have been selected for standardization by NIST, specifically Kyber (excluding the "-90s" variants), Dilithium (excluding the "-AES" variants), Falcon, and SPHINCS+ (excluding the "robust" variants).
-Other algorithms, such as those included NIST round 4 or otherwise made available for experimental purposes,  can be activated by setting the [OQS_ALGS_ENABLED](CONFIGURE.md#oqs_algs_enabled) build configuration variable to `NIST_R4` or `All`.
+The list below indicates all algorithms supported by liboqs, but not all those algorithms have been selected for standardization by NIST, specifically Kyber (excluding the "-90s" variants), Dilithium (excluding the "-AES" variants), Falcon, and SPHINCS+ (excluding the "robust" variants).
+Activating only those standardized algorithms for use in `liboqs` can be facilitated by setting the [OQS_ALGS_ENABLED](CONFIGURE.md#oqs_algs_enabled) build configuration variable to `STD`.
+By default `liboqs` is built supporting all, incl. experimental, PQ algorithms listed below.

 #### Key encapsulation mechanisms